 The Delhi Diana (£6.95) combined rum with elderflower and pear puree, orange juice and a garnish of curry leaves.
 Whilst the leaves had a fantastic scent, the elderflower flavour was lost in the mix.
 It was pleasant but overly sweet and I wouldn’t order it again.
 There is a decent selection of craft beers and gins if that’s more your vibe.

-Offering an Indian take on the Turtle Bay-style dining that’s proved so popular, this is a relaxed, casual setting for family and friends to share food and enjoy breakfast, lunch or dinner.
+Offering an Indian take on the Turtle Bay-style dining that’s proved so popular (although not for everyone) this is a relaxed, casual setting for family and friends to share food and enjoy breakfast, lunch or dinner.
 It’s got a friendly, welcoming atmosphere, great staff, and offers an accessible and informal Indian dining experience.
 The food itself is good quality and well priced for what you get.
-I don’t doubt it’ll be really popular.
+It’s not the best Indian food in Birmingham but I don’t doubt it’ll be popular.

 Tamatanga, Orion Building, Navigation St Birmingham B5 4AX

-*Disclosure: I was invited to the opening by Big Cat PR and the meal was complementary.
-All opinions, (embarrassingly limited!!) photos and excitement are my own and I was not obliged to write a review*
+Disclosure: I was invited to the soft launch the meal was complementary.
+All opinions, (embarrassingly limited!!) photos and excitement are my own and I was not obliged to write a review